Tyrn/wei/the-insider-en.typ

      After  the pub, Kissur dragged Bemish home.
-Bemish didn't find Kissur's mansion to be entirely immured in the past -  a closed circuit camera  roved its eye and the powerful neon  lamps hung among the marble columns flanking, customarily, the path  to the main  building.
+Bemish didn't find Kissur's mansion to be entirely immured in the past---a closed circuit camera  roved its eye and the powerful neon  lamps hung among the marble columns flanking, customarily, the path  to the main  building.
 However,  Bemish made  out  an altar in the garden and a lamb, slashed wide open, lay on it.